arcaldwell49/Superpower/README.md

 There are two ways to calculate the statistical power of a factorial design based on simulations.
-The first is to repeatedly simulate data for each condition based on the means, sample size, standard deviation, and correlation, under specific statistical assumptions (i.e., normaly distributed data).
-The `ANOVA_power` function allows you to perform power analyses based on repeatedly simulating normaly distributed data.
+The first is to repeatedly simulate data for each condition based on the means, sample size, standard deviation, and correlation, under specific statistical assumptions (i.e., normally distributed).
+The `ANOVA_power` function allows you to perform power analyses based on repeatedly simulating normally distributed data.
 A second approach is to simulate a dataset that has *exactly* the desired properties - every cell of the design has n datapoints that have the desired mean and standard deviation, and correlation between groups (for a within design).
 By performing an ANOVA on this dataset, we can calculate the required statistics from the ANOVA result used to calculate the statistical power.
 The `ANOVA_exact` function allows you to calculate power based on this approach.
 The `ANOVA_power` function is